June 2, 2021: For current information about Rosemont College’s plan to keep the campus community safe from COVID-19, please visit here.

 Q: Why is Term II ending before Thanksgiving?
 Will I need to leave campus?

 A: By ending in-person instruction the week of Thanksgiving Break and completing instruction and exams online, we are reducing the risk that the coronavirus will be brought back to campus and spread by students who may be exposed while traveling.
 All Residence Halls will close at 6 pm on November 24.
-The final week of courses and final exams will be online only for the Undergraduate College.
+The final week of courses and final exams will be online for the Undergraduate College.

 Q: Will Two Terms, One Focus impact my progress toward graduation?